South Africa Flag 21 Analytics

 The beneficiary CASP must take reasonable measures, such as post-event or real-time monitoring when feasible, to identify cross-border crypto asset transfers that lack the required information as specified above.

-Like intermediary CASPs, beneficiary CASPs must develop a risk-based policy and procedures.
-These measures must be included in its RMCP.
+Like intermediary CASPs, beneficiary CASPs must develop risk-based policies and procedures, which must be included in their RMCP.

 These procedures must determine: